chiefpansancolt/simplecov-tailwindcss/README.md

 ## Installing

-Add the below to your Gemfile to make Simplecov Material available as a formatter for your application
+Add the below to your Gemfile to make Simplecov Material available as a formatter for your application.

 ### Ruby Gems Host